Last Updated on May 9, 2023 by Dave Schoenbeck

 Next, remember that you can say no. Tasks are rarely as urgent as they seem.
-So if someone has an important but not urgent job for you, don’t feel you have to stop whatever you’re doing to work on it immediately.
+So if someone has a necessary but not urgent job for you, don’t feel you must stop whatever you’re doing to work on it immediately.
 Instead, add it to your to-do list and resume your original task.

 Finally, remember that multitasking is not efficient.
 Often we multitask because we are trying to accomplish as much as possible, but we’re only hurting ourselves by continuing to lose focus.
 If you make yourself aware of your multitasking tendencies and consciously work to reduce them, you will quickly break the habit.